 Families won’t know about your daycare if they’ve never heard about it.
 You will need to create a daycare advertising plan to increase enrollment.
 Use multiple communication channels to connect with families, including social media, flyers and newspaper ads.

 Reach out to school districts in your community as well.
-Some schools might let you share flyers with teachers and parents, or even advertise on their website.
+Some schools might let you share flyers with daycare teachers and parents, or even advertise on their website.
 Schools with before and after school care likely know families with children too young to participate yet, making them great candidates for your center.

 Offer Incentives to Increase Your Child Care Enrollment